tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 On June 9th, [Sambor](@/w/sambor.md) posted a [black and white photo](https://www.instagram.com/p/C7_u3gIsgSO/) of him and his valet Rusałka, on his Instagram profile.
 He thanked the organization, Pawłowski himself, the fans, for helping him on his path to becoming a wrestler.
 This was also interpreted as his exit from PTW.

+On Thursday June 13th, PTW has taken down the roster section of their page.

 #### Silence and confusion

 As this crisis was developing, PTW's social media channels stayed silent.